StatsRhian/data_science_learning_club/README.md

 * I'm a little late to the party.
 * I'm a statistician, data scientist and usually program in R.
-* Using this course as a way to learn Python and Jypter Notebooks.
+* Using this course as a way to learn Python and Jupyter Notebooks.